guangliang-nlp/guangliang-nlp.github.io/about.md

 <section id="lab">
 <h2>Lab</h2>

-<p>I am the PI of the Language and Social Intelligence Lab at Indiana University.
+<p>I am the PI of the <strong>Language and Social Intelligence Lab</strong> at Indiana University.
 Our ultimate goal is to enable machines to understand human language and develop social intelligence that supports people.</p>

 <details>
 <summary style="cursor:pointer; font-weight:600; margin-bottom:0.8em;">Prospective students</summary>